daattali/beautiful-jekyll/_posts/2016-07-07-pingou-ping-on-steroids-in-powershell.md

 ![pingou.jpg]({{site.baseurl}}/img/pingou.jpg)

-I took inspiration on a great script that one of my colleagues wrote "[tPing](http://www.nimbus117.co.uk/powershell/2015/07/06/tPing.html)".
+I took inspiration on [tPing](http://www.nimbus117.co.uk/powershell/2015/07/06/tPing.html), a great script that one of my colleagues wrote.
 But because there is no better way to learn than to do it myself,  I took a few ideas and wrote mine from scratch.

 **ICMP**